melshiD/call-me-back/README.md

 ---
 ## Closing Thoughts

-This started as a hackathon project to experience what I could do with access to the partnered tech, and the project quickly became something I genuinely want to exist in the world.
+I entered this hackathon primairly to survey the partnered technology and find which ones are worth being excited about.
+I started with one project (desgined to connect retirees with things to do and people to hang out with), and a few days later pivoted to CallMeBack (no good URL with that in the name existed, and I rather like callbackapp.ai).
+As I started to dig in and experience what I could do with access to the partnered tech, this project quickly became something I genuinely wanted to exist in the world.

 Loneliness is real, people need access to cognizant interlocutors, and voice creates connection in a way text can't.
-The engineering challenges were significant; multi-cloud architecture, sub-second latency, designing and compiling persona memory; but the goal was simple: **make it feel talking with someon who listens, can take direction and can hold a conversation.**
+The engineering challenges were significant; multi-cloud architecture, sub-second latency, designing and compiling persona memory; but the goal was simple: **make it feel talking with someon who listens, can take direction and can hold a conversation.** (I also think the pure intrigue of knowing that the person on the other end of that ringing phone isn't a person, but an AI that you summoned to call you, is enough to keep many customer groups engaged.
+This app will definitely be used for pure entertainment by some users.)

-As we lay this app down for a small respite during the hands-off period, I'm excited to know I'm a much more relevant engineer than when I arrived to the project (I was relatively new to claude code).
+As we lay this app down for a small respite during the hands-off period, I'm excited to know I'm a more relevant engineer than when I arrived to the project (I was relatively new to claude code) and that I've done well to refresh my skill and knowledge in this ever-widening, vast domain of web development.

 ### A note on speed ###
 I've never built or engineered anything before with such a continued increase in velocity; What I experienced collaborating with Claude during this hackathon is profound.